Read summarized version with

 2. Choosing the storage option for metadata

-One of the most common issues that make the need for data governance apparent is difficulties in sharing and reusing metadata collected by different departments.
-The use of separate databases for managing metadata, which is a common practice in many enterprises, leads to siloed data that has limited accessibility.
-Therefore, it is crucial to choose an efficient storage option, such as a data lake or a data warehouse, that will centralize all metadata collected across the organization.
+One of the most common issues that makes the need for data governance apparent is difficulties in sharing and reusing metadata collected by different departments.
+The use of separate databases for managing metadata, a common practice in many enterprises, leads to siloed data with limited accessibility.
+Therefore, it is crucial to choose an efficient storage option, such as a data lake or data warehouse, to centralize all metadata collected across the organization.
 Choosing the right storage solution will tick all the necessary boxes in terms of metadata management, namely:

 • Collecting metadata from multiple platforms;